In India, the tax year begins on 1 April and ends on 31 March.

 Topics of focus for tax authorities

 With a view to roll out e-assessment across the country so as to impart greater transparency and accountability, the Central Government has been empowered to notify a new scheme for scrutiny assessments to achieve the desired purpose.
-This would enable the assessment to be carried out without any personal interface between the taxpayer and the Revenue Authorities.
+This would enable the assessment to be carried out without any personal interface between the taxpayer and the revenue authorities.
+The scope of e-assessment has been extended to include best judgement assessment as well.
+Further, similar e-proceedings have been introduced in respect of:

 General Anti Avoidance Rule (GAAR)